 As we noted last week, the hardest part of achieving great things is mental.
 Do you have the mental toughness and mindset to endure in the face of great obstacles, challenges, and even failures?
 If so, the world is yours.
 If not, there’s little of note that you could ever hope to achieve.

 In this case, those BUD/S candidates have two options when hearing the horror stories from X-Div members.
-They can either respond emotionally and decide that, because these guys couldn’t make it through BUD/S, they have no chance either; or, they can remain calm and process the information they’re receiving, understanding that it is coming from men who are hurt, frustrated, disillusioned, angry, and lost.
+They can either respond emotionally and decide that, because these guys couldn’t make it through BUD/S, they have no chance either.
+Their other option is to can remain calm and process the information they’re receiving, understanding that it is coming from men who are hurt, frustrated, disillusioned, angry, and lost.
 They can understand that many of those X-Divvers want nothing more than to talk them out of success in order to feel better about their own failures.
 They can remember that no one can make them quit.
 They can remember that hundreds of people pass BUD/S each year and, while some of them are incredibly impressive physical specimens can run long, swim fast, and lift heavy, many of them are not.
 Instead, many of those who pass are just the guys who will not quit.
 They may not survive BUD/S because of an injury or because their body simply shuts down, but they will not quit.

 To be clear, I’m not saying that we should not heed the advice of other people, that we should not listen to criticism, or that we shouldn’t be open to the idea that our plans are misguided.
 In fact, I would suggest that we actively seek counsel from others.
 As the Proverbs note, “plans fail from a lack of counsel”.
 If you’ve read Manhood and The Hero’s Journey, you know I believe that men need peers, as well as older, wiser men to guide, instruct, encourage, and support them.